Last date modified: 2026-Jun-02

 Views

 Views are customizable lists of items in Relativity.
-This diagram illustrates the relationship between views and other Relativity objects.
+The diagram below illustrates the relationship between views and other Relativity objects.

 Views are effectively special saved queries that control three things: